Ghanaians should support polygamy over LGBTQI+ – Avram Ben Moshe

 “So men should be allowed to marry more than one woman to help most of these unmarried women get husbands.
 This is what we believe in as Ghanaians and not this LGBTQ+”

-- Your embassy should have done background checks – Sam George jabs Dutch ambassador over visa denial

-- Compel MPs to pass anti-gay bill – Queenmother of Assin to Akufo-Addo
+- Don’t allow LGBTQ activities under your presidency – Queenmother to Akufo-Addo

+- 'I am disappointed in 18 pro-LGBTQI+ rights defenders' - Rev. Lawrence Tetteh

+- Akufo-Addo is the biggest promoter of LGBTQ+ – NDC’s Murtala Mohammed

 - Read all related articles